 When to go

 First, when is the best time to travel to Socotra?
 Definitely in the colder part of the year, roughly between October to April.
 If you are a keen birdwatcher, you will want to visit in migration season, autumn or spring.
-Photographers will want to visit in spring, when the nature is most lush, bottle trees are blooming all around the island.
+Photographers will want to visit in winter, when the nature is most lush or in spring, when bottle trees are blooming all around the island.

 How to get there